 Recently I was coding up a new function block and passed another function block by reference to it.
 Somewhere I forgot to check if the reference was valid before using it and 💥 Page Fault!
 After some thinking I came up with a few solutions how this can be prevented and even how you could catch mistakes like this at compile time instead of during run time.
 Let me show you what I did.

-In an earlier article I introduced the PLC part of the TwinCAT EventLogger and showed some useful features.
-In this article, I will go into the details on how to visualize the events using TwinCAT’s web-based HMI (TE2000).
+In an earlier article, I introduced the PLC part of the TwinCAT EventLogger and showed some useful features.
+In this article, I go into the details on how to visualize the events using TwinCAT’s web-based HMI (TE2000).

-Keeping track of all the things which are happening on your machine can be a daunting task.
-Whether it’s expected events or unexpected warnings and errors of which you want to inform the user.
-Luckily Beckhoff provides us with a tool which can help with that, namely the EventLogger.
-In this article I will introduce the PLC part of the EventLogger and show some useful features (code: PlcPart).
+Keeping track of all the things that are happening on your machine can be a daunting task, whether it’s expected events or unexpected warnings and errors that you want to inform the user of.
+Luckily, Beckhoff provides us with a tool that can help with that: namely, the EventLogger.
+In this article, I will introduce the PLC part of the EventLogger and show some useful features (code: PlcPart).
 A second article will show how to visualize the events using TwinCAT’s web-based HMI (TE2000) (code: HmiPart).

-In this article I want to highlight a useful and relatively new TwinCAT feature: Stand-alone PLC projects.
-As usual, Beckhoff’s InfoSys provides a good explanation on how to set-up and run such a project from scratch.
-However, there is relatively little information on why the separation might be a good idea, how to separate an existing project and some of the pitfalls you might encounter.
+In this article, I want to highlight a useful and fairly new TwinCAT feature: Stand-alone PLC projects.
+As usual, Beckhoff’s InfoSys provides a good explanation of how to set up and run such a project from scratch.
+However, there is little information on why the separation might be a good idea, how to separate an existing project, and some of the pitfalls you might encounter.